Now, use the breakout USB connection in lieu of either of the built-in USB Micro B ports to install and use CircuitPython.

 On Linux, try ls /dev/ttyS* for example, to find the matching serial port name.
 In this case it shows up as /dev/ttyS87.
 If you don't see it listed try ls /dev/ttyA* on some Linux systems it might show up like /dev/ttyACM0

 On Mac, try ls /dev/cu.usbmodem* for example, to find the matching serial port name.
 In this case, it shows up as /dev/cu.usbmodem01

 It's best to do this with no other dev boards plugged in so you don't get confused about which serial port is the ESP32-S2

 The WebSerial ESPTool was designed to be a web-capable option for programming ESP32-S2 boards.
 It allows you to erase the contents of the microcontroller and program up to 4 files at different offsets.

 You will have to use the Chrome browser for this to work, Safari and Firefox, etc are not supported because we need Web Serial and only Chrome is supporting it to the level needed.

 Enable Web Serial (For older chrome)

 Visit chrome://flags from within Chrome.
 Find and enable the Experimental Web Platform features

-In the Chrome browser visit https://nabucasa.github.io/esp-web-flasher/ it should look like the image to the left
+In the Chrome browser visit https://adafruit.github.io/Adafruit_WebSerial_ESPTool/.
+It should look like the image to the left.